Zaum: Usage

 Aleksei Kruchenykh created Zaum in order to show that language was indefinite and indeterminate.

 Kruchenykh stated that when creating Zaum, he decided to forgo grammar and syntax rules.
 He wanted to convey the disorder of life by introducing disorder into the language.
 Kruchenykh considered Zaum to be the manifestation of a spontaneous non-codified language.

-Khelinbov believed that the purpose of Zaum was to find the essential meaning of word roots in consonantal sounds.
+Khlebnikov believed that the purpose of Zaum was to find the essential meaning of word roots in consonantal sounds.
 He believed such knowledge could help create a new universal language based on reason.